Airport Shuttles

 Shuttle Services

 If you’d rather skip the rental counter, shuttle services run between Miami’s airports and Marathon.
-These shuttles are more costly, with prices averaging between $110 and $160 per person for a one-way ticket.
+These shuttles are more expensive, with one-way tickets averaging $110 to $160 per person.
 This is the most convenient option for those who want door-to-door service without a car.

-COST: Can vary depending on if you choose Economy, Economy Plus, or Flexible, ranging (from MIA) from a low of $18 to a high of $52.
+COST: Can vary depending on whether you choose Economy, Economy Plus, or Flexible, rangingfrom a low of $18 to a high of $52.

 Whether you’re seeking a budget-friendly bus ride or a streamlined shuttle experience, you’ll find options to suit your needs on the journey from Miami to Marathon.